cloudsummer/CM-Drug/README.md

  ![资源 13@600x](https://github.com/cloudsummer/CM-Drug/assets/24847317/99e2bff0-685b-4264-a270-05856d663909)
 The environments, dependencies, and toolkits required for our workflow have all been encapsulated into a Docker image.
 We utilized the Docker image to perform calculations.

-Just simply run the following code on a server with Docker and NextFlow installed:
+Just simply run the following code on a server with Docker installed:

 (Docker version we used is 20.10.21, build 20.10.21-0ubuntu1~22.04.3)